The Gummy Gap: What 'Organic' Actually Means in Manufacturing

 The USDA Organic seal isn’t a sticker; it’s a system.
 It dictates everything.

-First, there's the "95% Rule"-a mathematical hurdle.
+First, there’s the "95% Rule".
+It’s a mathematical hurdle.
 Since a gummy is mostly sweetener and juice, fitting in a potent, sometimes non-organic active ingredient without breaking the organic percentage is a formulation tightrope walk.

 The True Test of Expertise

 So, what does it take to succeed here?
-It's not just following a recipe.
-It's a deep, almost intuitive understanding of how organic materials behave under stress.
-It's mastering the precise dance of pectin chemistry.
-It's building a resilient supply chain for fragile raw materials.
-In short, it's about designing quality in from the very beginning, knowing every constraint you're up against.
+It’s not just following a recipe.
+It’s a deep understanding of how organic materials behave under stress.
+It’s mastering the precise dance of pectin chemistry.
+It’s building a reliable supply chain for fragile raw materials.
+In short, it’s about designing quality in from the very beginning, knowing every constraint you’re up against.

 That organic gummy is more than a supplement.
-It's a landmark where consumer values meet the absolute limits of food science and manufacturing ingenuity.
-And that’s a story worth knowing.
+It’s the intersection of consumer values and the hard limits of food science and manufacturing ingenuity.
+And that’s a story worth telling.

 ← Back to Blog